 Your swollen lady bits will thank you for having the forethought to whip up some padsicles before you’re in the throes of postpartum healing.
 Basically these are like cold compresses for your vagine (AKA pads that have been soaked in herbs and good healing stuff and then frozen) and they’ll feel like heaven.
-There are quite a few variations for how to make these out there, so just take your pick and get freezing!
+There are quite a few variations for how to make these out there, but the Medline Cold Packs are wonderful!

 4. Baby gowns and fool-proof swaddlers

 When it’s 3 A.M. the last thing you’re going to feel like doing is fumbling with snaps and swaddles.
 I highly recommend sticking with baby sleeping gowns for at least the first month, because they’ll make middle of the night diaper changes in the dark much quicker.
 Also, invest in some fool-proof swaddlers.
 I can swaddle a baby with the best of them just using a regular blanket, but these pre-formed swaddlers are ridiculously convenient … so much so that I rarely (if ever) went back to using regular swaddle blankets after trying them.
 My favorites are the Ergobaby Twaddler, the Miracle Blanket, and Summer Infant’s SwaddleMe.

 OK, so I’ll preface this by saying that it’s not going to save you infinite amounts of time, but every little bit helps when it’s the middle of the night and you’re super exhausted, right?
 Before I went to bed for the night I would lay out all of the diapers I would need so changes would be seamless.
 I’d open the diaper and set a couple of wipes inside and lay it all out on the changing table so I didn’t have to dig around in drawers.
 Even if it only saved a 20 seconds it definitely made me feel a little better.